Magali Lara

-Magali Lara (born November 5, 1956, Mexico City) is a Mexican contemporary artist.
+Magali Lara (born November 5, 1956 in Mexico City) is a Mexican contemporary artist.
 Her works are presented in collections such as the Mexican Art Gallery, the Carrillo Gil Art Museum, the Museum of Modern Art in New York, the National Bank of Mexico, the University Museum of Contemporary Art (UNAM) and the UDLAP Art Collection.
 She is considered a leading figure in the feminist contribution of the Mexican contemporary art movement.
 Lara has produced works as both an essayist and a visual artist.
 In her autobiographical writing, she describes her work as follows:

 Biography

 From 1976 to 1980, Lara studied Visual Arts at the National School of Plastic Arts, San Carlos.
 In 2011, she obtained a master's degree from the Autonomous University of the State of Morelos where she is a professor; she coordinates programs and content for the Painting Section of the Faculty of Visual Arts.
 She currently lives and works in Cuernavaca, Morelos.

 Her first recognised exhibition was held in 1977 during her bachelor's studies, under the name "Scissors".
 The exhibition consisted of ten cartoon drawings and an artist book.